-Recently, VetStreet.com website have released their new tool for breed finding.
-See here on how this breed finder tool works and what's so good about it.
+Recently, the VetStreet.com website has released their new tool for breed finding.
+See here how this breed finder tool works and what's so good about it.

 This process works really well for purebred dogs, but it can sometimes be hard to tell exactly which breeds make up a mix.
 If you have a mixed breed that is primarily German shepherd with one or two other breeds mixed in, he may look like a shepherd and it could be very hard to tell what other breeds make his genealogy.